Josh Donaldson Preview, Player Props: Brewers vs. Cubs

-After going 0-for-3 in his most recent game, Josh Donaldson and the Milwaukee Brewers face the Chicago Cubs (who will hand the ball to Jordan Wicks) at 7:10 PM ET on Saturday.
+The Milwaukee Brewers and Josh Donaldson, who went 0-for-4 last time in action, take on Justin Steele and the Chicago Cubs at American Family Field, Sunday at 3:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Cubs.
+He had a hitless performance in his previous game (0-for-4) against the Cubs.

 Sportsbook Promo Codes